Pallikonda Perumal Temple, Malayadippatti

-Pallikonda Perumal Temple is a Hindu temple dedicated to the deity Vishnu, located at Malayadippatti in Kulatthur taluk of Pudukkottai district in Tamil Nadu, India.
+Pallikonda Perumal Temple is a Hindu temple dedicated to the deity Vishnu, located at Malayadippatti in Kulathur taluk of Pudukkottai district in Tamil Nadu, India.
 This is a small village and one of the important rock cut temples of Pudukkottai district such as Thirumayam Rock cut temple.
 The Dvarapala's have only 2 hands unlike the other Dvarapala's who have 4 hands in other Vishnu temples.

 Location

 This cave temple is located at a distance of 33 km from Pudukottai, in Killukkottai.

 Legend

 Legend, says that Dhivakara Maharishi performed penance in this place so that Maha Vishnu will shover his blessings to him.
 He also wanted lord to recede in this place as Archa roopam so that people of Kali Yuga can offer prayers.
 He is called as Kannniraintha perumal and is believed that he will cure eye related problems.
 This temple is taken care by ASI by Archaeological Survey of India.
 Lord vishnu is in Archa roopam which means the lord formed into a statue for the devotees.